Future Project

 The currently undeveloped Sturgeon Creek Park is intended to serve as Leland’s second water access park.
 With more than 78 acres, this park has the potential to become a destination facility both locally and regionally for sportsmen and water lovers wishing to gain access to Sturgeon Creek and the

-The Town of Leland is proposing to resurface several streets within the Town limits.
-The scope of the project includes milling, full depth patches as needed, asphalt overlay, new striping throughout, and new street signs as needed.
-The following streets being considered for resurfacing include
+The Town of Leland is proposing to resurface 5% of Town owned roadways annually.
+The scope of the project includes milling, full depth patches as needed, asphalt overlay, new pavement markings, and replace and install new street signs as needed.
+The streets being considered for resurfacing include